 The agencies have included exceptions to this general approach.
-For instance, sovereign debt positions that are exposures to the United States government and its agencies always would be treated as having a CRC of zero, and sovereign debt positions of sovereign entities that have no CRC generally would be assigned an 8.0 percent specific risk-weighting factor.
+For instance, sovereign debt positions that are exposures to the United States government and its agencies always would be treated as having a CRC rating of zero percent, and sovereign debt positions of sovereign entities that have no CRC generally would be assigned an 8.0 percent specific risk-weighting factor.

-Alternative Market-based Approaches for Sovereign Debt Positions

-In developing the proposed rule, the agencies considered a range of financial and market-based alternatives to the use of credit ratings, either as a replacement for or to supplement the use of CRCs.
-Two possible market-based indicators are sovereign credit default swap (CDS) spreads, or bond spreads.
-Both of these market-based indicators could be more "forward looking" than indicators based on historical information, and, under such an approach, banks would assign specific risk-weighting factors based on whether the CRC or the spread methodology indicated a higher capital requirement.
+Alternative Market-Based Approaches for Sovereign Debt Positions could be more "forward looking" than indicators based on historical information, and, under such an approach, banks would assign specific risk-weighting factors based on whether the CRC or the spread methodology indicated a higher capital requirement.
 Use of these market-based indicators along with CRCs could also improve overall accuracy in assignment of specific risk-weighting factors, especially for certain high-income OECD countries.